 To reach fleets, you can acquire data from many sources.
 These sources vary significantly in coverage of the market and depth of information about vehicles.
 They also range widely in acquisition and maintenance cost — including both direct and hidden costs.

 Let’s dig in to this now …

 When vehicles are subject to federal regulations, the company operating these vehicles must have a permit from the U.S. Department of Transportation (USDOT or DOT).
 A USDOT number is assigned.
 It’s a unique identifier and every regulated vehicle displays this number.
-The Federal Motor Carrier Safety Administration (FMCSA) registers, inspects and enforces safety standards on these vehicles.
-These fleets are also called “DOT complaint” because they must comply with federal safety regulations.
+The Federal Motor Carrier Safety Administration (FMCSA) registers, inspects, and enforces safety standards on these vehicles.
+These fleets are also called “DOT compliant” because they must comply with federal safety regulations.
 Drivers are typically required to get training and possess a Commercial Driving License (CDL).